ska-telescope/developer.skatelescope.org/src/explanation/software-supply-chain.rst

 6. **Maintenance and Updates**:
    Software requires ongoing maintenance and updates to keep it functioning smoothly and securely.
 This includes bug-fixing, addressing security vulnerabilities, adding new features, and releasing functional updates.

 All of the steps are handled by the various development teams at the SKA, with the infrastructure and procedures being provided - at least for the widely-used technologies - by the :ref:`pipeline machinery <ci-cd>` Gitlab templates and :ref:`makefile submodules <cicd-makefile>`.
-These work in tandem to provide out-of-the-box support to all of the sofware supply chain stages, giving development teams an easier time complying with the supply chain requirements.
+These work in tandem to provide out-of-the-box support to all of the software supply chain stages, giving development teams an easier time complying with the supply chain requirements.
 We pay special attention to the  :ref:`release procedures <tutorial_release_mgmt>` as they provide not only the distribution of software, but visibility for the project as a whole.

 Software Supply Chain Infrastructure
 ------------------------------------